BA Animation and Visual Effects

 Find out how to search for books on Discovery, the Library catalogue, here.

-Here are the reading lists set for each unit of your study, these will provide links to the required and recommended resources that your tutors wish you to look at.
+Here are the reading lists set for each unit of your study, these will provide information about the required and recommended resources that your tutors wish you to look at

 As well as printed materials, the Library also has a wide selection of online resources to help you with your research.
 These can be really useful for finding information for reports and essays.